avalonmediasystem/wowza-avalon/README.md

 and maintained using the [Wowza Integrated Development Environment](http://www.wowza.com/streaming/developers) for [Eclipse](http://eclipse.org/).
 Please refer to Wowza's documentation to install and configure the IDE (https://www.wowza.com/docs/how-to-extend-wowza-streaming-engine-using-the-wowza-ide).
+To build the project, you need to make sure to define the WOWZA-LIB classpath variable on your local system (on Windows, it's typically C:/Program Files (x86)/Wowza Media Systems/Wowza Streaming Engine ${wowza.version}/lib;
+on Mac, it could be /Library/WowzaStreamingEngine-${wowza.version}/lib/).
 If you make changes to the source code or application settings, make sure to run the ant target "dist" in build.xml, which will generate the Wowza extension package wowza-avalon-app.tar.bz2 under dist/ directory.
 You can then install the extension package into the Wowza Streaming Engine.